YagmurGULEC/flask-aws-ecr-cd-pipeline/README.md

 # flaskWithCDpipeline

-Automatically push your docker image to Docker Hub of your flask application.
+Automatically push your Flask docker image to  AWS ECR.